LUMC/galaxy-launcher/docs/user_guide/install_administrate.md

 2. Update the version tag of galaxy_docker_docker_image in `host_vars\HOSTNAME\docker.settings`
 3. run `ansible-playbook main.yml -e "host=HOSTNAME run=upgrade"`

-There is a setting overwrite_config_files in migrate.settings.
+There is a setting galaxy_docker_upgrade_overwrite_config_files in migrate.settings.
 Default is False.
 If set to True this will overwrite all your config files with the .distribution_config files.

 ## Backing up the database